eums/website/sponsorship/index.markdown

 ## Support us

-The EUMS is Scotland’s foremost student music body, giving six concerts a year within Edinburgh alongside an extensive range of additional performing events.
+EUMS is Scotland’s foremost student music body, giving six concerts a year within Edinburgh alongside an extensive range of additional performing events.
 The society also delivers a pioneering education and community programme, and has worked closely with several local charities.